nicocrm/aqueduct-sync/README.md

 The collections on this connection must implement:

- * upsert(record, keyFields): create or update a record, based on the record key (or composite key)
+ * upsert(record): create or update a record, based on the record key (or composite key)
  * relation operation (add / remove / update children?)  - TBD

 ### Remote Connection